 During treatment, some people will embrace the new, healthy habits they’re learning.
 They’ll rediscover favorite hobbies that were left in the past and will likely pick up new ones as well.
 It’s also common to make new friends at a treatment facility.
-However, some patients will accept the sober life without pursuing any other life changes after detox.
-These people may find themselves experiencing a “dry drunk” state of being.
-Although they are sober, they have not addressed the habits or patterns that contributed to their drinking or that they picked up while drinking.
-It’s difficult to see the benefits of sobriety while in this state, and a person may struggle with relapse until they make additional changes in other aspects of their life.
+They will embrace action throughout the treatment and recovery process.

 Stage Five: Maintenance

 As treatment progresses, the focus will turn from learning about the sober life to practicing recovery techniques and healthy coping strategies every day.
 A person in this stage will be discovering freedoms in their new life that they may have never thought they could experience.
 They’ll likely still feel the temptation to drink, but they’ll be focused on their goal.
 After all, alcohol recovery isn’t about abstaining from a substance — it’s about changing your whole life.

 During this time, a person may begin to feel extreme emotions that develop into what some call pink cloud syndrome.
 The pink cloud is a phase in which the emotions that were suppressed by addiction come flooding back.
 These positive emotions can feel powerful and extremely encouraging, but when they stop, the lows can be crushing.
 Recovery can feel like a roller coaster as emotions work themselves back to normal, and being unprepared for it can trigger a relapse.